Maleficent (film): Reshoots

 John Lee Hancock assisted Stromberg with reshoots for the film.
-Hancock, who had just finished overseeing the final postproduction stages of Saving Mr. Banks, was approached by producer Joe Roth, with whom he had worked on Snow White and the Huntsman.
+Hancock, who had just finished overseeing the final post-production stages of Saving Mr. Banks, was approached by producer Joe Roth, with whom he had worked on Snow White and the Huntsman.
 Roth said: "He's not directing.
 He wrote pages, and I hired a first-time director, and it's good to have him on set."
 Roth was asked why a "film of this magnitude was entrusted to a novice director", and he noted that Stromberg won Academy Awards for production design on Avatar and Alice in Wonderland.
 Roth said: "The movie is gorgeous to look at, and the last 75 minutes are really entertaining.
 The issue was the opening, which was reshot over eight days."

 Visual effects

 As a previous production designer, Stromberg sought to balance the use of practical and computer-generated effects.
 For example, while Maleficent's horns and facial prosthetics were created by makeup artist Rick Baker, Digital Domain took facial capture of Imelda Staunton, Lesley Manville, and Juno Temple for the three pixies to be generated with high authenticity with the help of special rigging by Disney Research in Zurich.
 For the visuals, Stromberg wanted to make it "a bit more grounded" and "not too surreal" because it could be distracting from the simplicity of the story.
 He also regretted not employing bigger sets and allowing actors to work in a more tangible environment, on "real sets with real lights".